-- 1. nuclear rules assuring that metaprograms matching certain patterns are always correct, - 2. implicative rules assuring that if some metaconditions and/or metaprograms are true/correct, than some other metaprograms are correct.
+- 1. nuclear rules assuring that metaprograms matching certain schemes are correct; they are used in program development process by the application of substitution rule, - 2. implicative rules assuring that if some metaconditions are valid, than some metaprograms are correct; they are used in program development process by the application of detachment rule.